zazuko/rdf-validate-shacl/README.md

 You can add custom constraints to the validator by providing a `constraintValidators` and `constraintVocabularies`.
 The latter can be skipped if you only intend to override existing constraints.

-In a module with validators, export object which implements the `Validator` interface.
+In a module with validators, export objects which implement the `Validator` interface.

 ```ts
 // dash-validators.js